 Income tax expense is recognized based on management's best estimate of weighted average annual income tax rate for the full financial year applied to the pre-tax income of the reporting period.
-The Company's effective tax rate for the period ended June 30, 2021 was 27.00%.
+The Company's effective tax rate for the period ended September 30, 2021 was 27.00%.

-As at June 30, 2021 and March 31, 2021 the Company has approximately \$11,400,000 and \$10,400,000 respectively, of non-capital losses carry forwards available to reduce Canadian taxable income for future years.
-As at June 30, 2021 and March 31, 2021 the Company has approximately \$16,600,000 and \$15,300,000, respectively, of net operating losses carry forwards available to reduce future taxable income in the United States.
+As at September 30, 2021 and March 31, 2021 the Company has approximately \$12,700,000 and \$10,400,000 respectively, of non-capital losses carry forwards available to reduce Canadian taxable income for future years.
+As at September 30, 2021 and March 31, 2021 the Company has approximately \$18,100,000 and \$15,300,000, respectively, of net operating losses carry forwards available to reduce future taxable income in the United States.
 The losses in Canada and United States expire between 2030 and 2042 if unused.

-The potential benefits of these carry-forward non-capital losses has not been recognized in these consolidated condensed interim financial statements as it is not considered probable that sufficient future taxable profit will allow the deferred tax asset to be recovered.
+The potential benefits of these carry-forward non-capital losses has not been recognized in these consolidated condensed interim financial statements as it is uncertain whether there will be sufficient future taxable profit that will allow the deferred tax asset to be recovered.